 We know the value of a digit changes with its position in a number relative to the decimal point.
-Before the decimal we have units, tens and hundreds, and after we have tenths, hundredths and thousandths.
+Before the decimal we have ones, tens and hundreds, and after we have tenths, hundredths and thousandths.
 We also use place holders.
 Zeros at the end of a number are place holders.
 They come after another number, a 1 for example, to show whether it is worth 10, 100 or 1,000.

 Take this quiz to discover what you know about place value.
 This quiz is intended for children aged 10-11.